V-HAB/V-HAB/README.md

 * Click 'clone / new' and enter *git@steps.lrt.mw.tum.de:bootstrapping.git*, then click 'clone'.
 * Go to the local directory in Matlab, execute *init.m* and then your main script (main.m executes one of the tutorials).

 For Mac: help yourself ...
-Pimmel

 About Matlab OOP